 The editorial plan

 For the first time, we used Hearken technology and guidance to gather questions from our community, both from Târgu Mureș and other parts of the country, that could shape our reporting in the city.
-It helped us make connections in town and following up on some of the questions received through Hearken helped inform us about residents’ view of local authorities and the local education system.
+It helped us make connections in town and following up on some of the questions received through Hearken helped inform us about residents’ views of local authorities and the local education system.

-It was important to us to have everyone in the organization, including non-editorial staff, participate in the initial research and have as many people as possible looking for stories once we arrived, so we put together an assignment.
+It was important for us to have everyone in the organization, including non-editorial staff, participate in the initial research and have as many people as possible looking for stories once we arrived, so we put together an assignment.
 We split everyone into groups, trying to mix up teams and get people together who might not work with each other every day, and asked them to come up with three story ideas, three community event ideas, and three ideas for staff activities while we were in town.

-We pulled some key leads from the lists and assigned further research and planning to teams based on the existing beats of DoR where appropriate, education and rural development.
-It was important to have some meetings planned in advance, especially for stories that required visits to villages and meetings with entrepreneurs, but we also benefited from the flexibility of journalists who arrived with open diaries and ready to start from scratch.
+We pulled some key leads from the lists and assigned further research and planning to teams based on the existing beats of DoR where appropriate – education and rural development.
+It was important to have some meetings planned in advance, especially for stories that required visits to villages and meetings with entrepreneurs, but we also benefited from the flexibility of journalists who arrived with open diaries and were ready to start from scratch.

-We made sure to allocate roles according to the needs that the newsroom would have during the week in Târgu Mureș, which meant several people were in new roles for the duration of the project, such as our front-end developer who became a photographer for the pop-up newsroom.
+We also made sure to allocate roles according to the needs that the newsroom would have during the week in Târgu Mureș, which meant several people were in new roles for the duration of the project, such as our front-end developer who became a photographer for the pop-up newsroom.

-Our pop-up newsroom was made possible thanks to our hosts Lateral, a technology company with offices in Târgu Mureș that lent us office space the week we spent in town.
+Our pop-up newsroom was made possible thanks to our host Lateral, a technology company with offices in Târgu Mureș that lent us office space the week we spent in town.
 We used it not just for for writing time and staff meetings, but also as an event space to invite our community into our newsroom and for special events, which we did on several occasions.

 Help from Lateral also came in the form of local insights and tips.
 We were joined by a Lateral employee at our editorial meeting at the end of the first day in town.
-They were one of the first to help debug some of our thoughts about the stories we were planning on working on.
+They were one of the first to help ‘debug’ some of our thoughts about the stories we were planning on working on.